amiramsadek12/Data-pipeline/README.md

 [Project Repository](https://github.com/amiramsadek12/Modeo)

-2. Install the required Python dependencies: pip install -r requirements.txt
+2. Install the required Python dependencies:
+'''pip install -r requirements.txt'''

 3. Copy the `api.json` file to the project directory so the scripts can work.

-4. Run the `upload_data_to_blob_storage.py` script to upload a CSV file to the specified Google Cloud Storage bucket: python upload_data_to_blob_storage.py --source_file_name path/to/your/csv/file.csv
+4. Run the `upload_data_to_blob_storage.py` script to upload a CSV file to the specified Google Cloud Storage bucket:
+'''python upload_data_to_blob_storage.py --source_file_name path/to/your/csv/file.csv'''